neonbjb/tortoise-tts/README.md

 ## Notice

 Tortoise was built entirely by the author (James Betker) using their own hardware.
 Their employer was not involved in any facet of Tortoise's development.

+Tortoise is no longer maintained by James Betker but is now primarily maintained by [Manmay Nakhashi](https://github.com/manmay-nakhashi).

 ## License